Horace Greeley High School

 Gail Schlenger and Frank Ceruzzi, English Teachers, Horace Greeley High School

-SMART Boards/Document Cameras for Middle School Music Classrooms ($31,575)
+SMART Boards and Document Cameras for Middle School Music Classrooms ($31,575)

 Following the success of last year’s CSF grant which equipped all Elementary Music classrooms with SMART Boards and supporting document cameras and software, this year CSF will expand this technology to all Middle School Music classes.
 Bell and Seven Bridges will now have SMART technology in all Band, Orchestra, Chorus and General Music classrooms.
 Students will use this technology to enhance music reading, interval training and performance-based skills, and this technology will bring a novel and fresh perspective to a curriculum that has been previously taught by primarily traditional methods.